apricotweave91483/misc-tools/README.md

 ## notes
 - Each tool is standalone
-- Each subdirectory contains its own README with usage details
+- Check each folder for a README with more domain specific instructions

 ---